3MFConsortium/spec_core/3MF Core Specification.md

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

-This core specification is extended with additions, after version 1.2.
-As an example, the prefix "t" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07" defined in version 1.3, and the prefix "mm" maps to the xml namespace "http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07".
+This core specification is extended with additions.
+As an example, the prefix "t" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07" and the prefix "mm" maps to the xml namespace "http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07", both defined in version 1.3.
 See [Appendix C.3 Namespaces](#c3-namespaces)

 ## Document Conventions